Jason Todd was the 2nd Robin. For others who've taken on the mantle of Robin:

 Jason Todd was created by Gerry Conway and Don Newton in 1983 under the editorial direction of Len Wein.
 The character was introduced to address the problem of Dick Grayson's absence from the Batman books due to that character's starring role in the Teen Titans series.
 It was felt that Batman worked best with a partner to regularly interact with, which was a role that Dick could no longer fill.
 So Jason was introduced to fill the void Dick Grayson left until Jason's death happened eight years after he first appeared.

 Since Jason Todd was created to fill Dick Grayson's role, he was basically a carbon copy of a young Dick Grayson except with lighter hair.
 Jason Todd was a boy with light red hair, but very much like Dick Grayson in personality.
-He was the son of Joseph and Trina Todd, two acrobats who tragically met their deaths at the hands of Killer Croc.
+He was the son of Joseph and Trina Todd.
+While working on a case for Robin, then Dick Grayson.
+The two acrobats who tragically met their ends at the hands of Killer Croc, who feed hem to crocodiles.
 After this tragedy, he was taken in by Bruce Wayne much like Dick had been previously.
 Left with a powerful desire to fight crime and avenge his parents' deaths, Jason began doing so with such disguises as his old circus uniform before having a superhero identity of his own.
 Eventually, he received Dick's blessing to be the new Robin along with the costume, and Bruce trained him to be part of a new Dynamic Duo.
 This caused a big stir up with the fans as they were uncomfortable with a new Robin.

 Modern Age: New Earth